kanitakadusic/si-docflow-windows/documentation/appsettings-setup.md

 ### OCR_LANGUAGE

-Specifies the language code (three-letter) for document processing, passed as a parameter during OCR.
+Specifies the language code (three-letter) used by the processing server for document processing, passed as a parameter to OCR engines that require it.

 ### OCR_ENGINE

-Specifies the OCR engine used for document processing.
+Specifies which OCR engine the processing server will use to process documents.
 Supported values:

 ```
 tesseract